shocknet/Lightning.Pub/README.md

 #### ShockWallet and Lightning.Pub are free software.
 If you would like to see continued development, please show your [support](https://github.com/sponsors/shocknet) :)

+> [!WARNING]
-> **WARNING:** While this software has been used in a high-profile production environment for over a year, it should still be considered bleeding edge.
+> While this software has been used in a high-profile production environment for over a year, it should still be considered bleeding edge.
 Special care has been taken to mitigate the risk of drainage attacks, which is a common risk to all Lightning API's.
-An integrated Watchdog service will terminate spends if it detects a discrepency between LND and the database, for this reason IT IS NOT RECOMMENDED TO USE PUB ALONGSIDE OTHER ACCOUNT SYSTEMS.
-While we give the utmost care and attention to security, the internet is an adversarial environment and SECURITY/RELIABILITY ARE NOT GUARANTEED- USE AT YOUR OWN RISK.
+An integrated Watchdog service will terminate spends if it detects a discrepency between LND and the database, for this reason **IT IS NOT RECOMMENDED TO USE PUB ALONGSIDE OTHER ACCOUNT SYSTEMS**.
+While we give the utmost care and attention to security, **the internet is an adversarial environment and SECURITY/RELIABILITY ARE NOT GUARANTEED- USE AT YOUR OWN RISK**.

 ## Umbrel Installation